briannesbitt/Carbon/docs/guide/core-api/setters.md

 echo $dt->get('year');
 echo "\n";

-// these methods exist for every units even for calculated properties such as: echo $dt->dayOfYear(35)->format('Y-m-d');
+// these methods exist for every unit even for calculated properties such as: echo $dt->dayOfYear(35)->format('Y-m-d');
 ```